ksmandersen/startover/Readme.md

 * [Gulp](http://gulpjs.com/).
 A toolkit for automating tasks like moving, copying, building or otherwise manipulating files.
 * [Sass](http://sass-lang.com/).
 A superset of CSS that enables nesting, functions, mixins and more.
+* [BEM](http://getbem.com/).
+A strategy for naming CSS classes and HTML elements in a modular reusable fashion.
 * [Handlebars](http://handlebarsjs.com/).
 A templating language for HTML written in Javascript.
 * [Express](http://expressjs.com/).
 A simple web server written running on node.js
 * [Babel](https://babeljs.io/).
 A compiler that generates web browser supported Javascript from your ES2015/ES2016 code.